business-science/modeltime.gluonts/README.md

 > Deep Learning for Time Series, simplified.

-**Important: This package is having ‘minor issues’ with CRAN acceptance of updates.
-Because of this, please use the `development version`, which is updated with the latest features.**
+**Important: This package is having ‘minor issues’ with CRAN acceptance due to reticulate python integration.
+Because of this, please use the `development version`, which is updated with the latest features:**

+    # Install Development Version (Recommended until CRAN update is resolved)
     remotes::install_github("business-science/modeltime.gluonts")

 Modeltime GluonTS integrates the **Python GluonTS Deep Learning